aswin-panengal/amazon-sales-analysis-/README.md

 ---
 ## Business Statement

-Identify top-performing and underperforming product categories

-Analyze the impact of discounts on sales and ratings

-Discover low-rated and low-engagement products
+-Identify top-performing and underperforming product categories -Analyze the impact of discounts on sales and ratings -Discover low-rated and low-engagement products

-Offer actionable insights for inventory, marketing, and quality control
+-Offer actionable insights for inventory, marketing, and quality control